 Arkansas: The Jonesboro Sears Auto Center suddenly shutdown on 14 OCT 2017, without warning.
 Sears Holdings stated they were not willing to renew the lease.
 The Jonesboro Sears store shutdown earlier this year, but at that time Sears Holdings claimed they had no intentions of shutting down the Auto Center.

-California: Local news media reporting that the Santa Rosa Kmart joined the many victims of the raging wildfires in The Golden State.
+California: The new owner of the iconic Boyle Heights Sears building (on 13 acre property that at one time employed 1-thousand Sears employees) is about to embark on a radical re-development of the property which will include 3-thousand new residential units, an artificial lake, a luxury hotel, event center, etc. The Eureka Kmart shutdown at the beginning of October, but local news media posted video showing it’s already vandalized.
+Local news media reporting that the Santa Rosa Kmart joined the many victims of the raging wildfires in The Golden State.
 In Corona and Ontario, the franchised Sears Outlet stores are now under direct management of Sears Hometown and Outlet Stores, no explanation given.

 Florida: Sears Holdings lackey Seritage Growth Properties announced it will shutdown its huge Sears store and Auto Center at the Westfield Broward (aka Broward Mall) in Plantation.
 It’s part of a $20-million USD plan to turn the 55-thousand square meters (180-thousand square feet) store into smaller retail and restaurant spaces, which will include a much smaller Sears operation (the Auto Center will not return).
 No word on when the shutdown/redevelopment will take place as the plan must be approved by city zoning, but Seritage Growth Properties boasts that it already has new, smaller, tenants lined up.